 For some non-aquatic fun, visit York’s Wild Kingdom.
 Billed as New England’s only zoo and amusement park, it includes the interactive Butterfly Kingdom, animals such as lions, zebras and macaws and an amusement area with mini-golf, bumper cars and lots of rides for kids.

 Or, you can climb a mountain (albeit a short one).
 The Mt.
 Agamenticus region includes 40+ miles of trails and a 10,000 acre nature preserve.
 You can even try to summit the peak, only 692 feet high (imagine the view!).
+An easier hike is through Steedman Woods and across the beloved Wiggly Bridge.

 History fans can revel in York’s antiquities.
 The town is the second-oldest in Maine, having incorporated in 1652.
 To learn more, visit the Old York Historical Society.
 The Society oversees sites and exhibits including The Old Burying Ground, with graves going back to the 1690s; a warehouse once owned in part by John Hancock; The Old Gaol, built in 1719; and colonial-era houses and a school.